Editors Note: This post about Valentine’s Day was originally published in February 2020 and has been updated for accuracy and comprehensiveness.

 Go to the dollar store and pick up a half dozen cards.
 These cards are inexpensive, cute and festive.
 Don’t forget to buy some stamps while you’re out shopping.

 You can also take a few minutes to write down how you’re feeling in your journal.
-Journaling is a wonderful self-care practice and you can read more about it in my article on journaling for beginners.
+Journaling is a wonderful self-care practice and a great way to express your thoughts, feelings, and ideas.

 You can write whatever comes up for you.